JF: Okay, but why are these folding systems heavier than demountable ones?

 Even most swing-arm models require that the amas be unbolted and stored on their trailer closer to the main hull, in order to stay within the trailing width limits.
 Additionally, greater beam would add significantly higher loads to the folding parts, and only systems using added waterstays could readily handle that.

 One of the first designers to show that greater sailing beam added significantly to the performance, was the Australian Lock Crowther.
 Over 40 years ago his designs stood out for what then seemed like an extreme beam… on both his trimarans and his catamarans.
 Today, this higher beam is far more common, and is now used on all performance multihulls.
 Higher beam means a greater ability to carry sail, and that translates into acceleration on a wind puff and more overall speed.
 (Of course, it can also become a major issue navigating and mooring within a marina)!

 The first Dragonfly (Magic Hempel) was a fine example of this format, with 22' of beam on a length of 25.5'.
 Anyone who has sailed on her will vouch for the amazing acceleration this gave.
+(I know first hand as I owned her for 16 years, longer than anyone else).
 Instead of losing a wind squall to heeling and the associated resistance, the boat just accelerated with enough zest to almost take one off their feet if not braced for it.
 The boat also sailed with less heel of course.
 This was not only drier and more comfortable, but also added efficiencies of its own, with less hull drag and the more vertical presentation of the sail square to the wind.

 The later swing arm version was tamed down somewhat and the beam reduced to 19.5'.
 This was still relatively high for a folding system, and was made possible by the retained use of waterstays, but not as extreme as was possible with the demountable one.